Omar Chatriwala/CC BY-NC-ND 2.0

 One way to address bias when we see or experience it is to act as an ally.
 When people face anti-Muslim or any type of bias, different feelings about what to do can emerge—fear, discomfort, excitement, confusion, anger or a sense of powerlessness.
 However, it is important and helpful to consider that we are not powerless when trying to address bias.
 We can act as an ally to those targeted by anti-Muslim bias.
 This can include reaching out to and supporting someone who’s been bullied, challenging slurs when you hear them, addressing anti-Muslim stereotypes and myths (either privately or publicly) in person and online, questioning our own assumptions about Muslim people, and learning more about the Muslim community by reading books, watching videos, talking with people and using other sources of information.
 With these strategies, always assess whether it’s safe to do so.

 Another way to engage in allyship is in partnership with others or in a more community or systematic way, sometimes referred to as advocacy or activism.
 Ideas and strategies include advocating for legislation by reaching out to your representatives, speaking out on social media, connecting with media to share your point of view, volunteer and support elected officials who want to address anti-Muslim bias, create and implement surveys to help make your case, donating and fundraising, etc.

 Questions to Start the Conversation

-- How do you feel about what you have seen and heard about the bias against people who are Muslim?
+How do you feel about what you have seen and heard about the bias against Muslim people?

-- Why do you think this is happening now?
+Why do you think this may be happening more now?

 Questions to Dig Deeper

-- What is one thing you can do to be an ally to a Muslim person who is being targeted?
+What is one thing you can do to act as an ally when a Muslim person is targeted?